robbyt/mew/README.md

 ```

 ## mew_runner.py
-So what does this thing do?
+What does this thing do?
 It runs the mew-c program with several different
 conditions, and then writes the average runtime to a .csv file for each
 condition.
 Running `mew_runner.py` will make your CPU hot, and create a
 file called out.csv each time you run it.